Transcript of Audio

 When you refinance your student loans to another lender, such as First Republic1, you could potentially take advantage of lower rates — which could help you lower your monthly payment or pay off your loan faster.

 3. Get out of debt faster

 Those who choose to refinance into a shorter loan term — a five-year or a seven-year — will get out of debt faster and could benefit from substantial savings in interest payments over the loan's duration.
-For example, a borrower with a $147,000 loan can save more than $33,000 over the life of the loan by refinancing.
+For example, a borrower with a $147,000 loan could save more than $31,000 over the life of the loan by refinancing.*

 4. New banking opportunities

 As their careers progress and wealth is built, budding professionals often need to tap financial experts for their knowledge and guidance.
 By developing a personal relationship with a financial institution now, young professionals can begin to develop a rapport with a private banker, preparing them for when it’s time to buy a house, consider charitable giving options, or invest the wealth accumulated along the way.

 Your banker will be able to help you determine when student loan refinancing makes the most sense.
 If it’s the right fit for you, refinancing your educational debt can offer a wide range of benefits and set you up for continued financial success.

 Before refinancing your student loans, you should know that the terms of your new loan may differ from those of your current loans, so you should carefully review the terms of your current loans, both private and federal.
 It’s also worth noting that even if you’ve already refinanced your loans once, doing so again could save you additional money.